Kasui92/omarell/README.md

 - **No Snaps!**: removed snap and replaced all applications with Flatpak or directly installed
 - **Developer-focused**: maintains the developer-oriented approach of the original project while adding flexibility

 ## Documentation

 For complete documentation of the core features, visit the [official Omakub manual](https://manual.omakub.org).

-For Omarell-specific features, consult this repository.
+For Omarell-specific features, consult the [WIKI](https://github.com/Kasui92/omarell/wiki).

 ## License